andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 When the `GOTO` command is executed, it will first look whether the argument with the command is located in the list of the labels.
-If there is no reference in the `Label` object (which will only be populated for JASIC programs), the flow will use the `LineNumberStatement` object to determine the target of the jump.
+If there is no reference in the `Label` object (which will only be populated for JASIC programs), the flow will use the `LineNumberXRef` object to determine the target of the jump.
 For this, the `GOTO` statement will use the token sequence number (an attribute of the `Statement` classes) to retrieve the line number in the BASIC program.